any-docs/css/content/reference/selectors/namespace_separator/index.md

 ## Examples

 By default, all elements in an HTML or SVG element have a namespace as the `http://www.w3.org/1999/xhtml` and `http://www.w3.org/2000/svg` namespace are implied.
-The {{domxref("document.createElementNS")}} method, with an empty string for the namespace parameter, can be used to create elements with no namespace.
+The `document.createElementNS` method, with an empty string for the namespace parameter, can be used to create elements with no namespace.

 ### Named namespace example